The Wells Street Journal

 - Cell Phones: Students are responsible to secure their cell phones and other belongings.
 It is mandatory that they purchase a lock to secure their properties in the locker room during their physical education classes.

 - Dress Code: Ladies and gentlemen.
 Check your attire please.
 Du-rags, hats and hoodies, flags etc. are not a part of our dress code and you will be reminded to remove them if you wear them in the building.

-- Locker Rooms: All students need to buy a lock in order to secure their belongings in the boys and girls locker rooms.
+- Locker Rooms: All students MUST buy and use a lock in order to secure their belongings in the boys and girls locker rooms.
 This is mandatory.

 - Saturday School Academy: Any students with 11, 12, or 13 period MUST report to Saturday school which will take place on Saturday, April 21, 2018.